PoseiDAT/schemas/docs/journal.md

 | [journal_id](#journal_id) | `string` | Required | cannot be null | [Journal](journal-properties-journal_id.md "https&#x3A;//poseidat.org/schema/core/journal.json#/properties/journal_id") |
 | [vessel](#vessel)         | `object` | Required | cannot be null | [Journal](journal-properties-vessel.md "https&#x3A;//poseidat.org/schema/core/vessel.json#/properties/vessel")          |

+### Cooper: We need to put some gear type classification as many vessels switch gear types.
+It seems to me this is the initial place where gear type should go, although we may eventually want to put in a seperate schema that is referenced in journal for tracking mesh size, spread, ground gear, etc?

 ## journal_id

 The unique identifier for the journal (UUID v4)